MosianeTS/MosianeTS/README.md

 # Education
 ## Software Development Bootcamp
-CodeSpace Academy
+CodeSpace Academy<br>
-In Progress
+Jan 2024 -

 ## Bachelor of Science in Engineering (Mechanical)
-University of the Witwatersrand
+University of the Witwatersrand<br>
-2012 - 2015
+Feb 2012 - Nov 2015

 ## Bachelor of Science in Physics
-University of the Witwatersrand
+University of the Witwatersrand<br>
-2009 - 2011
+Feb 2009 - Nov 2011

 # Projects